adamwan-nexplore/guidebook-nxp-hk/how-we-hire/hiring-engineers.md

 ## Philosophy

-- We believe Nexplore is one of the technology-oriented companies.
+- We believe Nexplore is one of the technology-oriented companies
-- To us, coding ability will be an essential quality of engineers of ANY LEVELs.
+- To us, coding ability will be an essential quality of engineers of ANY LEVELs
 - Candidates should expect to demonstrate the coding skills at some point

 ## Process